dkbaffour777/ecommerce_back_end/README.md

   A back end for an e-commerce website that uses the latest technologies such as Node.js, Express.js, MySQL2 and Sequelize Object Relational Mapper(ORM).
+  Insomnia core was used for testing the API routes for this backend application

 !['app'](assets/images/app.PNG)